 To Mr. Woodruff:

-The National Rural Electric Cooperative Association (NRECA) submits these comments in response to the request by the U.S. Department of Agriculture (USDA) Forest Service (agency) for public input on its proposal to revise its existing special use regulations for issuing or reissuing authorizations for powerline rights-of-way (ROW).
-The focus of the agency revisions is to incorporate and implement Section 512 under Title V of the Federal Land Policy and Management Act (FLPMA), as enacted by Congress in the 2018 Consolidated Appropriations Act.
+The American Public Power Association (APPA) and the National Rural Electric Cooperative Association (NRECA) (collectively, the Associations) appreciate this opportunity to comment on the U.S. Department of Agriculture (USDA) Forest Service (agency) proposal to revise its existing special use regulations for issuing or reissuing authorizations for powerline rights-of-way (ROW).
+The focus of the agency revisions is to incorporate and implement Section 512 under Title V of the Federal Land Policy and Management Act (FLPMA), as enacted by Congress in the 2018 Consolidated Appropriations Act (FY2018 Omnibus).
 Congress amended the law to establish requirements for the development and approval of operating plans and agreements for vegetation and facility management on National Forest System (NFS) lands within ROW for electric transmission and distribution facilities and on their abutting lands.
-NRECA fully supported these congressional efforts to help improve the approval process for accessing transmission and distribution infrastructure crossing federal lands.
-If finalized, this proposed rule should provide for the long-term, cost-effective, and efficient management of electric facilities and vegetation, including hazard trees, to enhance electric system reliability, promote public safety, and avoid fire hazards.
+The Associations fully supported these congressional efforts to help improve the approval process for accessing transmission and distribution infrastructure crossing federal lands.
+If finalized, this proposed rule and related directives will take the next step towards the long-term, cost-effective, and efficient management of electric facilities and vegetation, including hazard trees, necessary to enhance electric system reliability, promote public safety, protect natural resources, and avoid fire hazards.

+APPA is the voice of not-for-profit, community-owned utilities that power 2,000 towns and cities nationwide.
+APPA represents public power before the federal government to protect the interests of the more than 49 million people that public power utilities serve, and the 93,000 people they employ.
+The association advocates and advises on electricity policy, technology, trends, training, and operations.
+APPA members strengthen their communities by providing superior service, engaging citizens, and instilling pride in community-owned power.

 NRECA is the national trade association representing nearly 900 local electric cooperatives.
 America’s electric cooperatives belong to the communities that they serve and comprise a unique sector of the electric industry.
 From growing suburbs to remote farming communities, electric cooperatives power 1 in 8 Americans and serve as engines of economic development for 42 million Americans across 56 percent of the nation’s landscape.
 NRECA serves its members as an advocate for legislative and regulatory policies that are scientifically sound, cost-effective, and balance consumer interests and environmental protection.

-share an obligation to serve their members by providing safe, reliable, and affordable electric service.In addition to providing affordable electric service, cooperatives play a vital role in transforming the electric sector.
+America’s not-for-profit, consumer-owned electric utilities share an obligation to provide safe, reliable, and affordable electric service.
+APPA and NRECA members also play a vital role in transforming the electric sector.
 This includes working to improve the resiliency and efficiency of their systems.
-Altogether, co-ops own and maintain 2.6 million miles or 42 percent of the nation’s electric distribution lines.
-Some of this distribution infrastructure, as well as transmission lines, substations, access roads, and other related facilities are located on NFS lands.
-Thus, co-ops must acquire special use authorizations to access electric utility ROW, as well as complete necessary facility inspection, vegetation management, and operation and maintenance (O&M) activities.
-These activities are a key part of ensuring the safe and reliable delivery of electric services.
+Some of this infrastructure, including distribution and transmission lines, substations, access roads, and other related facilities are located on NFS lands.
+Thus, APPA and NRECA members must acquire special use authorizations to access electric utility ROW, as well as complete necessary facility inspection, vegetation management, and operation and maintenance (O&M) activities.
+These routine and non-routine or emergency activities are a key part of ensuring the safe and reliable delivery of electric services.
+The electric sector is undergoing a transformation, which is changing the way electricity is generated, transmitted, and used.
+Therefore, we expect to continue to need federal agency permits and approvals.